-WARNING The photomultiplier tube (PMT) detector used with the SX20 operates at high voltages and can produce a shock leading to serious injury or death.
+WARNING The photomultiplier tube (PMT) detector used with the SX20-LED operates at high voltages and can produce a shock leading to serious injury or death.
 Do not connect or disconnect the detector from the spectrometer unless the spectrometer is powered off.

 The detector is mounted to one of the two upper ports on the cell block using two mounting screws.
-The detector position must always be opposite that of the light-guide (fitted to one of the lower ports) and this configuration determines which optical pathlength of the cell is selected for the measurement.
+The detector position must always be opposite that of the LED (fitted to one of the lower ports) and this configuration determines which optical pathlength of the cell is selected for the measurement.
 See the section describing the cell block and optical cells for further information on available pathlengths.
+Ensure a suitable optical filter is attached to the LED to prevent erroneous results and detector damage (See section 3.11 for details).